Laptop Buying Guide: 8 Essential Tips

 Found on inexpensive "Chromebooks" such as the Lenovo 100S Chromebook, Google's OS is simple and secure, but limited.
 The user interface looks a lot like Windows with an application menu, a desktop and the ability to drag windows around, but the main app you use is the Chrome browser.
-The downside is that there are few offline apps and those that exist don't always work well.
-However, the operating if you need a device to surf the Web and check email, navigate social networks and chat online, Chromebooks are inexpensive and highly portable, and they offer good battery life.
-Google is also planning to add the ability to run Android apps, which would suddenly make this platform a lot more useful for the masses.
+The downside is that many of the "web apps" you use don't work particularly well offline.

 2. Decide If You Want a 2-in-1

 These days, many PC laptops fall into the category of "2-in-1s," devices that can switch between traditional clamshell mode, tablet mode and other positions in between such as tent or stand modes.
 The 2-in-1s generally come in two different styles: detachables with screens that come off the keyboard entirely and flexible laptops with hinges that bend back 360 degrees to change modes.
 Most of these systems are much better at serving one purpose than the other, with bend-backs being laptops first and detachables offering a superior tablet experience.
 However, if you don't see the need to use your notebook as a slate, you'll usually get more performance for your money and a better productivity experience with a traditional clamshell laptop.

 If you decide you want a 2-in-1, note that bendables usually have far better battery life than their detachable brethren.